 It’s a fact, whether you’re a first time videographer or a business looking to produce a few videos in-house.
 Choosing the right video production gear should be one of the first items on your agenda.

 However, there’s a bewildering array of equipment available.
 Furthermore, whether renting or purchasing, selecting the right kit can be overwhelming.

-We’ve narrowed down the essentials to get you started.
-Of course, you can feel free to expand and experiment once you’ve nailed the basics, but this checklist will certainly get you off on the right foot:
+Therefore, we’ve narrowed down the essentials to get you started.
+Of course, feel free to expand and experiment once you’ve nailed the basics.
+However, this checklist will certainly get you off on the right foot.